elastic/DaC-Reference/docs/etoe_reference_example.md

 1. Import custom rules and related exceptions to a Kibana Instance, overwriting existing.

     `python -m detection_rules kibana import-rules --overwrite -e -ac`

+1. Or if you prefer to import and export using ndjson file(s) instead of the Kibana API use the following:

+    For moving rules from a Kibana rules export to the repo `python -m detection_rules import-rules-to-repo <ndjson_file> --required-only -e -da DefaultAuthor -ske -ac`

+    For moving rules from the repo to an ndjson file that is compatible with Kibana rule import.
+    ` python -m detection_rules export-rules-from-repo -ac -e`

 For more information on these CLI commands please see CLI.md and docs/custom-rules.md in Detection Rules.